py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

    .. attribute:: rendertarget

-      The target for which the :attr:`renderer` was created, if any.
+      The target for which the :attr:`sdlrenderer` was created, if any.

    .. method:: render(sprites : object[, x=None[, y=None]]) -> None